nikhilnam1000/capstone-nikhil-template/README.md

 I plan to execute these steps to complete my project.

-[TODO] Step 1: Initialize LLM, LangSmith tracing, and structured output schemas
+[DONE] Step 1: Initialize LLM, LangSmith tracing, and structured output schemas
 + Configure the LLM with finance-appropriate parameters
 + Enable LangSmith tracing for debugging and inspection
 + Define structured output schemas for forecasting problems and modeling plans